Malware Protection Test September 2020

 Award levels reached in this Malware Protection Test

 AV-Comparatives provides ranking awards, which are based on levels of false positives as well as protection rates.
 As this report also contains the raw detection rates and not only the awards, expert users who may be less concerned about false alarms can of course rely on the protection rate alone.
-Details of how the awards are given can be found on page 8 of this report.

 * these products got lower awards due to false alarms